bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/05-Github-Pages-Personal/README.md

 1. Create a new repo that is named `<<YOUR USERNAME>>.github.io` where `<<YOUR USERNAME>>` is your GitHub username.

-  * Double check that you use exactly your username.
+  * Double check that you use your exact username.
 (For example, `janedoe.github.io` would be the GitHub pages repo name for the GitHub user `janedoe`)

 2. Clone your repository into your work directory.